intsab/AndroidSmsSolutions/README.md

-# Android All in One SMS Solution
+# Android All In One Get SMS Solution
 Android all-in-one SMS solution library provides all basic methods to a developer to get SMS messages from inbox.
 It is the Easiest way to integrate SMS solutions in your application.

 The Library Features: